After several months of my husband being on a layoff, he was called back to work yesterday!

 In fact, it was during this time that I was able to come up with these Tips for Surviving a Budget Hit!

 Unfortunately, this is the way the construction business goes in Michigan and we have come to expect tight winters and abundant spring/summers when the work picks up!

 As much as I love him being here, it did something to our scheduled life that I was beginning to miss terribly.

-When he is working we get up at 5 am every weekday morning, and even an occasional Saturday.
-After a couple days it really isn’t as hard and I actually love the time in the mornings I have to spend with my husband, God, and myself before moving on to my daily to do list.
+When he is working we get up at 5 am every weekday morning and even an occasional Saturday.
+After a couple of days, it really isn’t as hard and I actually love the time in the mornings I have to spend with my husband, God, and myself before moving on to my daily to-do list.

 I am afraid to admit it, but we had been staying up WAY too late at night and sleeping in until 10 am or later every day!
 You don’t realize how much you can get accomplished by 10 am when you get up at 5 am.
 So when he called to check in if there was work and got the welcome back from his boss I thanked God because he knows exactly what we need and when we need it!